camoo/enkap-edd-gateway/readme.txt

 == Installation ==
 = Installation =
-1. In your WordPress Dashboard go to \"Plugins\" -> \"Add Plugin\".
+1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
-2. Search for \"Enkap Payment\".
+2. Search for "Enkap Payment".
-3. Install the plugin by pressing the \"Install\" button.
+3. Install the plugin by pressing the "Install" button.
-4. Activate the plugin by pressing the \"Activate\" button.
+4. Activate the plugin by pressing the "Activate" button.
-5. Open the settings page for WooCommerce and click the \"Checkout\" tab.
+5. Open the settings page for Easy Digital Downloads and click the "Payment Gateway" tab.
-6. Click on the sub tab for \"Enkap Payment\".
+6. Select "E-Nkap".
 7. Configure your Enkap Gateway settings.

 = Minimum Requirements =